Reports to: Organizing Director

 - Work with partners to move the campaign forward.
 This may include joint strategy meetings, joint actions or other events, relationship building, etc.

-- At least 3 years of organizing experience running campaigns, 1 year political and policy experience preferred
+- At least 3 years of organizing experience running campaigns, and 1 year of political and policy experience preferred

 - Ability to lead and work with a team as well as having proven success working independently

-- Ability to track and report effectiveness of strategy and growth
+- Ability to track and report the effectiveness of strategy and growth

 - Knowledge of Black workers, the workplace, and racial justice issues